invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

 | **`keyVaultSubnets` (VNET)**        | **Yes**  | **`[]`**                       | **An array of string.
 The values need to match the subnet names on the VNET** |

 ## Observability parameters
+Parameters related to the observability of the deployed applications.

 | Parameter                                     | Required | Default                                     | Description                                                  |
 | -------------------------------------------   | :------: | ------------------------------------------- | ------------------------------------------------------------ |